 • To make this vegan, leave out the cheese and add a generous drizzle of olive oil at the end.
 Or try a vegan parmesan.

-How to make Pasta Primavera
+How to make the Best Pasta Primavera

 Set salted water to boil for the pasta.
-Add 1 teaspoon salt for every quart of water.
+Add 1 teaspoon of salt for every quart of water.

 Prep the veggies, cheese and lemon zest.